aws-samples/sample-genai-connector-patterns/qbusiness-google-drive-lambda/README.md

     ![User subscription](images/subscription.png)
 1. Go back to your application.
 Under `Web experience settings`, copy the `Deployed URL` link.
     ![Deployed URL](images/deployed-url.png)
 1. Open the URL in a New Incognito Window.
 Login to the web experience with the credentials of the created user.
-Ask a question in the chat interface regarding the documents you have in the Google Drive account you have provided as a data source.
+Ask a question in the chat interface regarding the documents you have in the Google Drive account you have provided as a data source. **Note:** You may have to wait for the data source to fully sync.
+You can view progress under `Data sources` in the console.
     ![Q Business Web Experience](images/chat-interface.png)

 ## Cleanup